 Qualification goals and contents of the module Learning objectives and acquired competences: The module provides an introduction to state estimation and model based measurement systems.
-The students are enabled to judge if the available measurement data are sufficient to reconstruct all states of a process model, or which additional measurement information is required.
+The students are enabled to judge whether the available measurement data are sufficient to reconstruct all states of a process model, or which additional measurement information is required.
 At the end of the course the students are able to choose suitable state estimation techniques for linear and nonlinear systems.
 Special emphasis is on the Kalman filter.
 The students are enabled to derive the filter equations, to implement them and to choose the tuning parameters.
-The acquired methods are deepened in computer exercises.
-In miniprojects, the students obtain practical experience in programming and testing state estimation algorithms.
-Contents: Observability criteria for LTI systems Luenberger observers for LTI systems with one or several measurements Kalman filter for linear time-discrete systems Kalman filter for linear time-continuous systems Extended Kalman filter for nonlinear time-discrete and timecontinous systems Unscented Kalman filter Kalman filter with constrained filter update Bayesian estimators Outlook on observers for nonlinear systems Literature [1] A. Gelb, Applied Optimal Estimation, M.I.T.
+The acquired knowledge is deepened in computer exercises.
+In mini-projects, the students obtain practical experience in programming and testing state estimation algorithms.
+Contents: Observability criteria for LTI systems Luenberger observers for LTI systems with one or several measurements Kalman filter for linear time-discrete systems Kalman filter for linear time-continuous systems Extended Kalman filter for nonlinear time-discrete and time-continuous systems Unscented Kalman filter Kalman filter with constrained filter update Bayesian estimators Outlook on observers for nonlinear systems Literature [1] A. Gelb, Applied Optimal Estimation, M.I.T.
 Press, 1974.
 [2] D. Luenberger, Introduction to Dynamic Systems.
 Wiley, 1979.
 [3] D. Simon, Optimal State Estimation, John Wiley, 2006.
-Forms of teaching Lecture, Exercise Requirements for participation Bachelor's degree in Systems Engineering and Technical Cybernetics or a related course of study Usability of the module Optional module for the Master Courses "Systemtechnik und Technische Kybernetik", "Elektro- und Informationstechnik", "Mechatronik", "Biosystemtechnik" und "Electrical Engineering and Information Technology". examinations prerequisite None Exam performance Written exam at the end of the module Credit points and grades 4 SWS $/$ 5 CP = 150 h (56 h time of attendance $+$ 94 h autonomous work) Grading scale as per examination regulations Work effort Time of attendance: 2 SWS Lecture, 2 SWS Exercise Autonomous work: Rework of lectures, solving of exercices -/project tasks and preparation exam Availability Every year in the summer semester Duration of the module One Semester Responsible lecturer DrIng.
+Forms of teaching Lecture, Exercise Requirements for participation Basic subjects of the bachelor's degree Usability of the module Optional module for various master's degree programs at the OvGU and for students of the International Max Planck Research School examinations prerequisite None Exam performance Written exam 90 minutes at the end of the module Credit points and grades 4 SWS $/$ 5 CP = 150 h (56 h time of attendance $+$ 94 h autonomous work) Grading scale as per examination regulations Work effort Time of attendance: 2 SWS Lecture, 2 SWS Exercise Autonomous work: Following up on lectures, solving exercises/project tasks, preparing for the exam Availability Every year in the summer semester Duration of the module One Semester Responsible lecturer DrIng.
 Christian Kunde (FEIT-IFAT)